 5. Directing an in-depth consent process for genetic testing, when applicable

 If the personal and/or family history is suggestive of a hereditary cancer syndrome for which genetic testing is available, there should be a detailed conversation about the benefits, limitations, possible outcomes and associated implications and process of testing before a test is ordered.
-It is generally recommended that providers obtain final consent and the sample during a second session after the patient has had time to consider pros and cons, discuss testing with others and ask additional questions.
+It is generally recommended that providers allow the patient time to consider pros and cons and ask additional questions.
 For more information, consult Basic Elements of Informed Consent for Cancer Susceptibility Testing by the American Society of Clinical Oncology.